 It depends on the insurer's policy, but most home emergency covers do limit the cost of repairs and labour.
 They can also limit the number of call-outs you can claim for each year.

 Standard home insurance policies may give you a claim limit of a maximum of £2,500 a year, with no more than 3 claims a year.

 But more comprehensive policies can give you a bigger claim amount.
 Their cover may also include boilers, central heating and electrics, as well as unlimited call-outs in a year.

 How do I prevent home emergencies?

-One of the big exclusions for home emergency cover is that it doesn’t cover wear and tear.
+A big exclusion for home emergency cover is that it doesn’t cover wear and tear.